ms-maheswari/bike-care-hub/README.md

 ![updateservice](Client/src/Assets/Screenshot/update.png)

-After that an email will be sent to the respective customer
+After that an email will be sent to the respective customer about their service booking status

 ![customermail](Client/src/Assets/Screenshot/customermail.png)